 Do not punch or drill holes through girder flanges or webs for temporary work.

-All bearing stiffeners and beam ends are to be vertical in final erected position under full dead load.
+Erect all bearing stiffeners and beam ends to be vertical in their final erected position under full dead load.

 Provide shear connectors according to ASTM A108 headed concrete anchor studs.